 Accessing the Collections

 Access to archives, manuscripts, and special collections is provided in accordance with the Polices Governing the Use of Archives, Manuscript and Special Collections.
 Access to University of Chicago administrative records is governed by Regulations Governing Access to Official Records of the University of Chicago in the University of Chicago Archives.
-Other archival and manuscript collections may be governed by specific restrictions or may not be available for immediate use; before planning a research visit, please consult Special Collections staff for further information.
+Other archival and manuscript collections may be governed by specific restrictions or may not be available for immediate use; before planning a research visit, please contact Special Collections staff for further information.

 For more information on consultation of rare books, manuscripts, and archives in the Special Collections Research Center, please see Using the Special Collections Reading Room.